Student Organization Academy

 Every event has a certain amount of risk involved and an emergency could happen any time.
 Learn more about how to manage your risks and also about emergency response best practices in this session.
 Plus, get your questions answered about travel paperwork, waivers, certificates of insurance, and so much more!

-Mary-Kate Carpenter (she/her), Insurance Coordinator
+Mary-Kate Carpenter (she/her), Risk and Insurance Specialist

 FUNDRAISING 101